On the Learnability of Watermarks for Language Models: Introduction

-Watermark spoofing attacks are hypothetical attacks proposed in \citet{sadasivan2023aigenerated} where an adversary outputs text that contains the watermark signal from a victim model.
-If watermarking is used to identify text provenance, then such an attack can attribute harmful behavior to and damage the reputation of the victim model.
-The ability to learn watermarks from samples of watermarked text raises the possibility of spoofing attacks.
-Successful execution of spoofing attacks suggests limitations for using watermarks to identify provenance, which has implications for the responsible usage and deployment of watermarking.
+Second, in watermark spoofing attacks, an adversary outputs text that contains the watermark signal from a victim LM \citep{sadasivan2023aigenerated}.
+If watermarking is used to identify the provenance of text, then an attacker could attribute damaging text to the victim LM and hurt its reputation.
+We find that the learning of \wbased watermarking can enable spoofing attacks, and we demonstrate a proof-of-concept attack on an instruction-following chat model.
+The possibility of spoofing attacks suggests that watermarking should not be used to attribute provenance or blame to a specific LM.
+Instead, watermarking should only be used to statistically detect LM-generated text, which can be used for tasks such as finding infractions of policies on LM usage.

-To enable \wbased watermarking, we propose \logitsbased and \sampbased watermark distillation, two simple methods for a student model to learn \wbased watermarking from a teacher model with \decbased watermarking.
-Intuitively, in \logitsbased watermark distillation, the student model is trained to match the next token distribution outputted by the teacher model using \decbased watermarking.
+To enable \wbased watermarking, we propose \logitbased and \sampbased watermark distillation, two simple methods for a student model to learn \wbased watermarking from a teacher model with \decbased watermarking.
+Intuitively, in \logitbased watermark distillation, the student model is trained to match the next token distribution outputted by the teacher model using \decbased watermarking.
 In \sampbased watermark distillation, the teacher model with \decbased watermarking is first used to generate watermarked samples.
 Then, the student model is fine-tuned on these watermarked samples.

-We experiment with three distinct \decbased watermarking strategies: \KGW \citep{kirchenbauer2023}, \Aar \citep{aaronson2023}, and \KTH \citep{kuditipudi2023robust}, and various values for their hyperparameters.
+We experiment with three \decbased watermarking strategies: \KGW \citep{kirchenbauer2023,zhao2023provable}, \Aar \citep{aaronson2023}, and \KTH \citep{kuditipudi2023robust}, and various values for their hyperparameters that control the level of distortion induced by watermarking.
 We find that watermarks and hyperparameter settings vary in their degree of learnability.
-For example, in each watermarking strategy, higher-distortion hyperparameter settings are successfully learned by both forms of watermark distillation (median p-values less than 0.0001).
-Lower-distortion watermarks and hyperparameter settings are more challenging and less sample efficient to learn, but not unlearnable, as the p-values are still noticeably smaller than random chance.
+In each watermarking strategy, higher-distortion hyperparameter settings are successfully learned by both forms of watermark distillation (median p-values less than 0.0001).
+Lower-distortion watermarks and hyperparameter settings are more challenging and less sample efficient to learn, but not unlearnable, as the p-values are still noticeably smaller than the non-watermarked baseline of 0.5.